Instant Ermine Buttercream: A No-Cook Version of Ermine

 What is the texture, taste, and stability of Instant Ermine Buttercream?

-This frosting is nearly identical to my original version but has slightly lower sugar and fat content due to the formulation of the Instant Clear Jel-based sweetened flour paste.
-The final flavor and texture are still wonderful.
-It’s got this lighter texture from the high ratio of that flour paste and relatively low butter content as compared to other True Buttercreams.
-The flavor is still very light on the butter and the Instant Clear Jel imparts no additional starchy flavor.
-Its stability is identical when using wheat flour - great for piping and stacking cakes, but for smoothing you may need some extra passes with a scraper or knife to get it completely smooth and bubble free.
+This frosting is nearly identical to my original version but has slightly lower sugar and fat content due to the formulation of the Instant Clearjel-based sweetened paste.
+The final flavor and texture are still outstanding.
+It’s got this lighter texture from the high ratio of the paste and relatively low butter content compared to other True Buttercreams.
+The flavor of the butter is still very light, and the Instant Clearjel imparts no additional starchy flavor.
+Its stability is identical when using wheat flour - excellent for piping and stacking cakes, but for smoothing, you may need extra passes with a scraper or knife to get it completely smooth and bubble-free.

 What ingredients do you need for Instant Ermine Buttercream?

-This fine white powder is a combination of wheat, potato, and tapioca starches.
+This fine white powder combines wheat, potato, and tapioca starches.
 These are sometimes called “modified” starches; in this context, modified means that they have been altered from their natural state using physical or chemical processes.
-With Instant Clear Jel products, the starches are partially broken down so that they can thicken (or gelatinize) liquids more quickly and without any heat.
+With Instant Clearjel products, the starches are partially broken down so they can thicken (or gelatinize) liquids more quickly and without any heat.
 To compare, thickening with conventional starches (such as all-purpose flour or cornstarch) requires heat to achieve the same full thickening effect.

 Instant ClearJel is a super fine white powder.
 There are two types available: “Cook” and “No Cook” or “Instant” types.
-For this recipe, you'll need the "No Cook/Instant" version.
-I buy my Instant Clear Jel from Amazon, here.
+You'll need the "No Cook/Instant" version for this recipe.
+I buy my Instant Clearjel from Amazon, here.
 This is a highly versatile pantry essential for nerdy bakers.
-I use Instant Clear Jel to thicken my pie fillings, create that glaze on my fresh strawberry pies, and stabilize whipped cream for decorating cakes (tutorial on this coming soon!).
+I use Instant Clearjel to thicken my pie fillings, create that glaze on my fresh strawberry pies, and stabilize whipped cream for decorating cakes (tutorial on this coming soon!).

 2 | WHITE GRANULATED SUGAR

 White sugar is the source of sweetness for this buttercream.
 American white granulated sugar is the coarsest you’d want to go with this recipe.
-You can substitute more finely granulated sugars such as Baker’s, caster, or superfine sugar, or even powdered sugar.
-Since we’re not heating this recipe though, more coarse styles of sugar will not dissolve and create a final grainy frosting.
+You can substitute more finely granulated sugars such as Baker’s, caster, superfine, or powdered sugar.
+Since we’re not heating this recipe, more coarse styles of sugar will not dissolve, creating a final grainy frosting.

 3 | WHOLE MILK

-This is the liquid that contributes water to the flour paste.
+This is the liquid that contributes water to the starch paste.
 It allows the starch granules to swell and helps dissolve the added white sugar.
 Milk proteins add a bit of bulk and flavor.
-Ensure you add cold milk from the fridge, allowing the flour to distribute more evenly.
+The fat content is unimportant, so that you can use any type of milk.
+Ensure you add cold milk from the fridge, allowing the starch to distribute more evenly.

 4 | UNSALTED BUTTER

-Butter is the primary source of fat and therefore, stability for this buttercream.
-It is key to any of my emulsion-based frostings because it contains a key component inside the butter called an emulsifier.
-This ties together ingredients; in this case, it’s bringing together the sweetened flour paste and fat in the butter.
+Butter is the primary source of fat and, therefore, is the stability of this buttercream.
+It is critical to any of my emulsion-based frostings because it contains a key component inside the butter called an emulsifier.
+This ties together ingredients; in this case, it’s bringing together the sweetened starch paste and fat in the butter.

 5 | VANILLA EXTRACT